confident-ai/deepeval/docs/docs/quickstart/write_test_case.md

 # Write a simple test case

-To write a simple test case, the below infographic provides the best guide:
+To write a test case takes less than 5 minutes and can be done in just a few lines of code.

 ![3 step process to writing a test case](./../../assets/3-step-metrics.png)